 Plot lines, titles, and axes labels should be clear.
 Never wait until the last minute to have your posters printed, so you don’t experience stress at the last minute.

-You can send yourself a copy of your poster if you are travelling or take a copy with you.
+You can send yourself a copy of your poster if you are traveling or take a copy with you.
 You never know where your poster will end up!
-(See this other article on how to make a great science poster)

 Now let’s talk about D-Day.
 This is a crucial component of winning an award.
 Be willing to walk your audience through all the important elements of your poster.